 Seriously, why bother with that gross pudding-like product, when you can have real, honest-to-goodness pudding without the hassle of cooking egg yolks and all that nonsense?
 There are only 6 ingredients in this pudding, no cooking required, and it’s thickened with gut-friendly gelatin instead of eggs and cream that require a persnickety cooking process that I am sure I would mess up anyway.
 This version is not only faster and less fussy, but it is also sweetened and flavored with bananas and bananas alone (ok, and cinnamon).
 Banana pudding that’s flavored with nothing but bananas?
 What a revelation!

-- 2 Tablespoons flavorless gelatin
+- 2 Tablespoons flavorless gelatin, or equivalent agar (for vegan)

 - 1 cup vanilla almond milk